MCProHosting/artisan-validator/readme.md

  * `passed: Boolean` True if the validation rules passed, false otherwise.
  * `failed: Boolean` True if the validation rules failed, false otherwise.
- * `errors: Object` An object where keys are properties that had rules which failed (that is, values that are OK will not be included) and values are an array of strings of error messages, according to the Lang.
+ * `errors: Object` An object where keys are properties that had rules which failed (that is, values that are OK will not be included) and values are an array of strings of error messages, according to the Language.

-Additionally, we pass through the following lodash methods on the errors object that can be used to work with the errors object: `keys`, `values`, `pairs`, `invert`, `pick`, `omit`, `forIn`, `has`.
+Additionally, we pass through the following lodash methods on the results  that can be used to work with the errors object: `keys`, `values`, `pairs`, `invert`, `pick`, `omit`, `forIn`, `has`.

 #### Adding Custom Validators